Conservation Officer Report

 District 7 - Grand Rapids area

-CO Mike Fairbanks (Deer River) checked anglers, monitored trapping activity and assisted the county with domestic altercation call.
-The area lakes are frozen over, with a few anglers venturing out onto the ice.
-Enforcement action was taken for OHV registration issues.
+CO Mike Fairbanks (Deer River) checked anglers, monitored snow mobile activity and assisted the county with a welfare check.
+The bitter cold kept most people indoors this week.
+Those who braved the cold were able to catch a few panfish.
+Enforcement action was taken for snowmobile registration issues and angling license issues.

 District 8 - Duluth area